-

 Diet

-Fish, but also feeds on crustaceans, cephalopods and other mollusks -
+Fish, crustaceans and mollusks -

 Range